Table of Contents

 However, when giving too many blueberries for dogs, there's one potential adverse effect:

 1. Gastrointestinal Upset in dogs.

 Feeding an excess of blueberries to your dog may upset his stomach, causing either constipation or diarrhea due to high amount of natural sugars in blueberries.

 Dogs with sensitive stomachs are more prone to develop gastrointestinal discomfort and irritability, which is why it's not recommended to feed blueberries to these dogs.

-In conclusion, blueberries for dogs are safe to consume and are even recommended to add to your dog's diet, in particularly if you prepare your own homemade dog food meals.
+In conclusion, dogs can eat blueberries.
+They are even recommended to add to your dog's diet, particularly if you prepare homemade dog food meals.